SnoozeThis-org/pgperms/README.md

 We'll happily accept your contributions!
 There's still a lot of things not supported:

-- Automatically execute the needed queries on the cluster.
 - Permissions on columns, domains, foreign data wrappers, foreign servers, routines, languages, large objects, tablespaces or types.
 - If plain-text passwords are stored in the config file, they're sent to PostgreSQL in plain-text as well.
 It would be nicer to encrypt passwords locally.
 - Set up default privileges so that newly created tables already have the correct permissions without having to run pgperms?